 Define parameters describing HTTP-traffic generation.
 All parameters are mean values of an exponential distribution.

+'''

-set sessionSize [new RandomVariable/Exponential] \$sessionSize set avg \$sessionSize set pool [new PagePool/WebTraf]
+set sessionSize [new RandomVariable/Exponential] $sessionSize set avg $sessionSize

+'''

 This creates an exponential random number generator named 'sessionSize'.
 The mean value of the random numbers distribution is set as 'sessionSize'.